franBec/pollitoDev/content/en/blog/2024-11-26-pollitos-opinion-on-spring-boot-development-10.md

 > Orval is able to generate client with appropriate type-signatures (TypeScript) from any valid OpenAPI v3 or Swagger v2 specification

-And in the [OpenAPI Generator Overview](https://github.com/OpenAPITools/openapi-generator/tree/master?tab=readme-ov-file#overview), the tool we used in our backend Spring Boot microservice to create an API following [Design by Contract principles](https://en.wikipedia.org/wiki/Design_by_contract), you can find the following:
+And in the [OpenAPI Generator Overview](https://github.com/OpenAPITools/openapi-generator/tree/master?tab=readme-ov-file#overview), the tool we used in our Java Spring Boot microservice to create an API following [Design by Contract principles](https://en.wikipedia.org/wiki/Design_by_contract), you can find the following:

 > OpenAPI Generator allows generation of API client libraries (SDK generation), server stubs, documentation and configuration automatically given an OpenAPI Spec (both 2.0 and 3.0 are supported)

-It seems that is possible to implement Design by Contract principles in a Next.js project.
+It seems that is possible to implement Design by Contract principles in a Next.js app.
 Let's check how it was made.

 ### 1. Orval configuration